Jay M. Goffman

 Mr. Goffman frequently lectures and writes on a variety of restructuring topics, including Prepacks, mergers and acquisitions in distressed situations, distressed investing, fiduciary duties of boards of directors, “zone of insolvency” issues, confirmation issues, mass tort issues, and general and basic bankruptcy analysis.
 He assisted the National Bankruptcy Review Commission with respect to legislative amendments regarding Prepacks and co-chaired a committee of premier restructuring lawyers addressing potential bankruptcy legislation leading to certain congressional amendments to the Bankruptcy Code regarding Prepacks.
 He also was the Keynote Speaker at the 2012 Harvard Business School Turnaround Conference and one of the lead speakers at the 2013 Quadrennial INSOL Conference in The Hague.

-Mr. Goffman is a member of Law360’s Bankruptcy Editorial Advisory Board and serves on the Board of Directors and the International Restructuring Committee of the American Bankruptcy Institute.
-In addition, he is a member of the Board of Trustees of the China Institute, which presented Mr. Goffman with the prestigious 2013 “Blue Cloud Award” for his many years of support for enhancing relationships and cultural exchange between the U.S. and China, and is a member of the Board of the Cerebral Palsy International Research Foundation.
+Mr. Goffman is a member of the American College of Bankruptcy.
+He is also a member of Law360’s Bankruptcy Editorial Advisory Board and serves on the Board of Directors and the International Restructuring Committee of the American Bankruptcy Institute.
+In addition, he is a member of the Board of Trustees of the China Institute and is a member of the Board of the Cerebral Palsy International Research Foundation.
 Mr. Goffman also is the current Co-Chair of the ABI Commission’s Plan Process Committee, whose mandate is to evaluate all aspects of the plan of reorganization process in conjunction with a study of proposed revisions to the Bankruptcy Code.

 J.D., University of North Carolina at Chapel Hill, 1983 (with honors; Member, University of North Carolina Law Review)